Jessica C. Mederson

 • The George Washington University (B.A., magna cum laude, 1995)

-Jessica’s Professional Recognitions and Activities
+Jessica’s Professional Recognitions and Awards

 • Western District of Wisconsin Bar Association

-• Immediate Past President, Board of Directors
+• Past President, Board of Directors

 • Precast/Prestressed Concrete Institute (2022-present)